Republicans consider cuts and work requirements for Medicaid, jeopardizing care for millions

-WASHINGTON — (AP) — Republicans are weighing billions of dollars in cuts to Medicaid, threatening health care coverage for some of the 80 million U.S. adults and children enrolled in the safety net program.
+WASHINGTON — Republicans are weighing billions of dollars in cuts to Medicaid, threatening health care coverage for some of the 80 million U.S. adults and children enrolled in the safety net program.

+Millions more Americans signed up for taxpayer-funded health care coverage like Medicaid and the Affordable Care Act’s marketplace during the Biden administration, a shift lauded by Democrats as a success.

 To whittle down the budget, the GOP-controlled Congress is eyeing work requirements for Medicaid.
 It’s also considering paying a shrunken, fixed rate to states.
 All told, over the next decade, Republican lawmakers could try to siphon billions of dollars from the nearly-free health care coverage offered to the poorest Americans.

-Note: This story has been corrected to show the work requirement would be 80 hours monthly, not weekly.